rit-ai/SmashBloc/Docs/CONTRIBUTING.md

 * **Brain:** The mind of the agent.
 It can't access the Body's state naturally and thus relies on information that the Body passes in.
 * **Command:** An object that implements ICommand (SmashBloc/Assets/Scripts/AI/Commands).
 Commands are constructed in the Brain with relevant State that they use to execute specific functions in the Body.

-EnvironmentInfo classes are independent.
-Body classes generally extend MobileUnit.
-Brain classes usually extend MobileAI.
-Command classes usually extent MobileCommand.
+EnvironmentInfos are independent.
+Bodies generally extend MobileUnit.
+Brains usually extend MobileAI.
+Commands usually extend MobileCommand.

 There are a few examples of implemented AIs already in the project.
 If you have any further questions, please [contact us directly](mailto:smashbloc@gmail.com).